Meysam-shirdel/Voice-Speech-recognition-by-Transformer/README.md

 The best train loss for above grid with two epoch obtained with LR= 0.05, WD= 1e-4, and momentum=0.9

-Then, after training the best model from previous step with LR= 0.05, WD=1e-4, result shows train loss=0.728 and metric= 0.817 and for validation, loss=0.7552 and metric=0.801
+Then, after training the best model from previous step with LR= 0.05, WD=1e-4 for 30 epochs, result shows train loss=0.728 and metric= 0.817 and for validation, loss=0.7552 and metric=0.801.

 <div align="center">
     <img src="plot.jpg" alt="Logo" width="" height="300">
 </div>

 ### 4.5.
 Evaluate
-In the evaluation section, the methods and metrics used to assess the model's performance are detailed.
-It explains how the model's segmentation results are quantified and provides insights into the model's effectiveness.
+The metric of evaluation using test dataset is 0.801.